First: do not panic, and do not pay immediately

 When you receive a collection letter for medical debt, your first instinct may be to pay it immediately to make it go away.
 Do not do that yet.
 Here is why:

-• The debt may not be valid.
-Medical billing errors are extremely common — up to 80% of bills contain errors.
+- The debt may not be valid.
+Medical billing errors are common, especially on complex hospital bills.
 A debt that was incorrectly calculated, sent to collections in error, or for services you never received is not a valid debt.

 Step 1: Send a debt validation letter